geekau/mediastack-guide/docs/installation/portainer.md

 \- If you used Portainer, go to "Stacks" -- "media\_stack" -- "Editor", find "TP\_THEME" down the bottom in the variables, and change the value to "dracula", then select "Actions: Update The Stack".

-Once you have redeployed the docker-compose via the terminal / Portainer, go back into the applications using the links up the top again, and check that your chance has occurred.
+Once you have redeployed the docker compose via the terminal / Portainer, go back into the applications using the links up the top again, and check that your chance has occurred.

 **NOTE:** The TP\_THEME is used in all docker containers, except Jellyfin, Jellyseerr, and Whisparr.